vujadetech/ideazzz-deep-thoughts-with-Todd-Igoe/geek-comedy-purgatory.md

 - Every year thousands of Mexicans cross the US border and steal jobs from American actors.
 Whether it .
 Even worse is Kate Castillo, or should I call her _Señorita Desvergonzada (Miss Shameless)_? she's horning in on American journalism as well.
 Sean Penn could have interviewed El Chapo with help from an American like Cameron Diaz or John Quiñones\*.
-If we can't ensure that jobs which involve interviewing the most notorious living leader of a Mexican drug cartel are given to Americans, what hope have we for our economic future?
+If we can't ensure that jobs which entail interviewing the most notorious living leader of a Mexican drug cartel are given to Americans, what hope have we for our economic future?

 Every time Kate Castillo is cast in a Hollywood movie, she's taking roles that could have been portrayed by American actresses like Cameron Diaz and Selena Gomez.
 And for roles that are gender-neutral, American actors like Luis Guzmán, Danny Trujillo and Jimmy Smits.

-\* Fun Fact: [John Quiñones'](https://en.wikipedia.org/wiki/John_Qui%C3%B1ones) Indian name is [_Hides with Cameras_](https://en.wikipedia.org/wiki/Dances_with_Wolves).
+\* Fun Fact: [John Quiñones'](https://en.wikipedia.org/w/index.php?title=What_Would_You_Do%3F_(2008_TV_program)&_%28ABC_News_series%29=) Indian name is [_Hides with Cameras_](https://en.wikipedia.org/wiki/Dances_with_Wolves).

+- Rap music is running dangerously low on triplets.
+Although the triplet quota is nearly exhausted, there is still no consensus among rappers, producers and recording engineers on the best way to deal with the triplet shortage.
+Producer Rick Rubin has stated that the current mixes of Kendrick Lamar's forthcoming album _Tripless_ don't sound right, most likely because an eighth note followed by two sixteenth notes was used everywhere that there otherwise would have been an eighth note triplet.

+- Situations wanted: Seeking other musicians named Todd to join my _Led Zeppelin_ tribute band _Hammer of the Todds_.

+- Tonight the Royal Institute of Philosophy will debate the following question, which is as incendiary as it is devisive: _Does Todd exist?_ [I'm seated on the side of the stage.]
+William Lane Craig will provide for the affirmative an ontological argument based on the being and necessity of Todd.
+But before Professor Craig offers his rebuttal, we begin with Professor Richard Dawkins, who hopes to persuade us of his negative claim, _"There is no Todd."_